Skip to Content

 This mixture of decomposing organic matter, which is compost and is a vital part of Miracle-Gro, gives nutrients to plants in a slow-release manner.

-It also increases the number of helpful organisms in the soil and makes it better at holding moisture.
+It also increases the number of helpful organisms in the soil, making it better at holding moisture.
 Plants thrive in good quality compost due to the long-term supply of nutrients it provides them with.

 Calcium phosphate is frequently added into potting mixes because plants need ample calcium for their chromosomes to develop appropriately and for cell division.